 Once installed into your membership's keychain, an ssh key will authenticate you for any site you are authorized to access, including your sites and any sites you may have adjunct access to.

 Per current best security practices, here are the key types we support:

-- RSA keys of 2048+ bits (4096+ recommended) not on the Debian weak key blacklist are supported.
+- RSA keys of 2048+ bits (4096+ recommended) not on the Debian weak key blacklist are supported, but not encouraged.

-DSA/DSS ("ssh-dss") keys are not supported.
+DSA/DSS ("ssh-dss") keys are not supported at all.
 This is a US government FIPS standard developed by the NSA and intended only for low-security usage.
 (Read: they are probably not secure.)